microsoft/live-share/docs/quickstart/share.md

 > **Linux users:** You may be prompted to enter a user code if you are using an older version of Live Share (v0.3.295 or below).
 Update to the latest version of the extension or click the "Having trouble?" link after sign in to see the code.
 See [here for details](../use/vscode.md#sign-in-by-using-a-user-code).

 In **Visual Studio**, Live Share automatically uses your [personalization account](/visualstudio/ide/signing-in-to-visual-studio).
-As a result, you can simply sign in as you would normally.
+You can sign in as you would normally.
 However, if you prefer to use a different sign-in than your Visual Studio personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** and select different credentials.

 See [troubleshooting](../troubleshooting.md#sign-in) if you are still hitting problems.